 5. VICE-PRESIDENT COMMUNICATIONS AND PUBLIC AFFAIRS

-5.1.1.
-Provide leadership and strategic direction for the USC's communications, issues management and media relations, and marketing and branding initiatives, ensuring alignment with the USC's strategic plan and the political priorities of the Executive Body.
+- 5.1.
+Mandate: - 5.1.1.
+Provide leadership and strategic advice for the USC's communications, issues management and media relations, and marketing and branding initiatives, ensuring alignment with the USC's strategic plan.